rkrieger/openbsd-ports/README.md

 # OpenBSD ports

-Intended as a supplement to the regular [OpenBDSD ports][portshb] collection, this repository houses porting instructions for various third-party software.
+Intended as a supplement to the regular [OpenBSD ports][portshb] collection, this repository houses porting instructions for various third-party software.
 Ultimate goal of these ports is inclusion in the [OpenBSD CVS repository][portscvs] where viable.

 ## Install instructions